-Article 117 of the Constitution states that the principle of the unity of the judicial power is the basis for the organisation and operation of the courts.
+Article 117 of the Spanish Constitution of 1978 states that the principle of the unity of the judicial power is the basis for the organisation and operation of the courts.

 This principle results in the existence of a single judiciary making up the ordinary courts.

 Numerous courts exist, among which the work is distributed according to criteria determining jurisdiction – subject matter, amount, person, function or region – since the unity of the judicial power does not preclude the existence of different courts with different areas of jurisdiction.